 I actually do have a habit of praying throughout the day, as I go, and I’ve often compared myself to Reb Tevye from Fiddler on the Roof.
 Those familiar with the musical may guess the strength and weaknesses of such an approach.

 It’s a bit strange to look someone in the eye when they’re imposing ashes on your forehead.
 I tried the year before.
-Maybe it was the gravity of the situation, but I think it might have just been augmented by the fact that I’m only five feet and he’s six-foot-four…Death makes me feel small enough.
+Maybe it was the gravity of the situation, but I think it might have just been augmented by the fact that I’m only five feet and he’s six-foot-five…Death makes me feel small enough.

 Lewis, C.S.
 The Weight of Glory and Other Essays, (Harper San Francisco, 1980), 46.